nissejokke/stream-events-example/README.md

     - xadd has an ability to cap stream length; this could be useful
     - Still needs to remove old streams when a server instance is recycled and gets new name
         - Could have a job that lists streams in redis and removes all streams where the last event in the stream is older than certain time
-- To detect broken event source connection on client the connection should be closed and reopened if no ping messages recieved from server in a given amount of time

 ## Links